J-Cours/J-Cours.github.io/_pages/about.md

   - /about.html
 ---

+I am PhD in forest ecology.
+I am working as post-doctoral fellowship at Jyväskylä University in forest landscape and community ecology, and conservation biology.
+My current subject focus (i) on past biodiversity responses to joint effects of land use and climate change, and (ii) on future trends using simulation tools.
-I am currently PhD student in forest ecology.
-My subject is the consequences of forest dieback on habitats and resources, and consequently on communities, especially arthropods.
+My PhD subject was about the consequences of forest dieback on habitats and resources, and consequently on communities, especially arthropods.
 Before that, I have a technical background with professional studies in forestry management and a degree in forestry engineering.

 About my research
 ======
-My research interests lie in understanding the functioning of forest ecosystems and their responses to global change.
-This includes biotic and abiotic interactions, consequences of natural and anthropogenic disturbances, conservation biology and functional ecology.
-My current focus is on understanding the consequences of global change (e.g. changing natural disturbance regimes) on temperate forests.
+My research interests lie in understanding the functioning of forest ecosystems and their responses to global changes.
+This includes biotic and abiotic interactions, consequences of natural and anthropogenic disturbances, land-use intensity, conservation biology and functional ecology.
+My current focus is on understanding the consequences of global changes (e.g. changing anthropogenic and natural disturbance regimes) on temperate and boreal forests.

 Places of interest
 ======